howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Sponsor newsletters
 - Prezzo
-- Try again on FE tests
+- Backing up something something immediately
-- Auditing BE
+- Auditing BE w/ undo stuff
 - Auditing FE
 - Implement norm layer op in normal net and write about how the norm layer op is cool and good
+- Toposort of Mertonon nodes
+- Weight cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?
-- Value theory essay
+- Some other essay
+- Try again on FE tests
 - Mass CRUD ops FE, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property - then liberate the input and loss cardinalities
 - Take-the-suggested-weight-change updates